aws-solutions-library-samples/guidance-for-third-party-marketplace-on-aws/README.md

 Capture the cloudfront end point displayed in the output

 ## Deployment Validation

 This repository has a CDK app with Python that generates two AWS stacks 1.
 ThirdPartyMarketplaceStack and 2.
 FrontEndStack which can be verified by visiting AWS CloudFormation Console.

+## Running the Guidance

-## Registering new suppliers to the third party marketplace
+### Registering New Suppliers to the Third Party Marketplace

 1. Visit cloudfront end point